philippmeisberger/pyrfid/docs/index.rst

 PyRfid
 ======

+Python 2 and 3 library for 125kHz RFID readers with EM4100 protocol.

 .. toctree::
    :maxdepth: 2

-.. topic:: Abstract

-    Python 2 and 3 library for 125kHz RFID readers with EM4100 protocol.

 API Documentation
 *****************